Department of General and Organic Viticulture

 Teaching & Research in the Vineyard

-In long-term trials with different grape varieties we work intensively on vine physiology as well as component formation and product quality, climate change (temperature, light, carbon dioxide) and resource management (irrigation): we study integrated, organic and biodynamic management systems [INBIODYN].
-Our sphere of activity includes the multi-processual analysis of the vineyard in conjunction with the enhancement of value creation through innovative products.
+In long-term trials with different grape varieties we work intensively on vine physiology, component formation and product quality, climate change (temperature, light, carbon dioxide), and resource management (irrigation), with the aim of studying integrated, organic and biodynamic management systems (INBIODYN).
+The multi-process approach to vineyard management, combined with increased added value through innovative products, also falls within our area of expertise.

 Contactless measuring techniques constitute an important methodological approach in describing vine physiology.
-Using non-invasive technologies, sensors can monitor factors outside the visible range which are hidden to the human eye.
+Using non-invasive technologies, sensors can monitor factors outside the visible range, allowing us to track what we cannot see.
 This provides information with high temporal and spatial resolution which identifies physiologically relevant and dynamic changes.
 User-friendly interpretation and practical implementation constitute a major step towards knowledge and technology transfer.

 Head of Department